Image for Determining Your Insurance Needs for Power-Only Loads

 Physical Damage Insurance

-You may not need physical damage coverage for trailers if you don’t own them, but you will probably still need non-owned trailer physical damage coverage in case you are responsible for any damage to the trailer while it’s in your possession.
+You may not need physical damage coverage for trailers if you don’t own them, but you will probably still need non-owned trailer or trailer interchange physical damage coverage in case you are responsible for any damage to the trailer while it’s in your possession.

 Cargo Insurance